gabrielgiordan/robots-vs-dinosaurs/README.md

 The **Robots vs Dinosaurs** project is separated into two apps: the **Clojure** server-side app and the extra **ClojureScript** client-side app.

+---

 <a name="architecture"></a>
 ### Architecture

-The **API** is written in Clojure based on the **Alistair Cockburn's Hexagonal Architecture** with the **Stuart Sierra's Component Model** for managing the life-cycle of components which have run-time state, can be seen as the dependency injection for immutable data structures.
+The **API** is written in Clojure based on the **Alistair Cockburn's Hexagonal Architecture** with the **Stuart Sierra's Component Model** for managing the life-cycle of components which have run-time state, also can be seen as the dependency injection for immutable data structures.

 <img src="doc/hexagonal-architecture.png" width="600" />